anshu0612/geocoded-tweets-analysis-dashboard/README.md

 :small_orange_diamond: &nbsp; Daily tweets counts <br />
 :small_orange_diamond: &nbsp; Basic statistics - total tweets, avg no. of tweets per day, no. of unique users, and date range of the collected tweets <br />

+***These insights can help the regulatory agencies, decision-makers, and so on in taking appropriate action.***

 ![Alt text](assets/dash_glimpse.png)